We are Now MASC Artists!

 • Residential school crisis line 1-866-925-4419 (Inuktitut, English, French)

 "Music expresses that which cannot be said and on which it is impossible to be silent." - Victor Hugo

-#2 Let's get social (discussions on social issues, drug and alcohol abuse alternative and suicide awareness/prevention)
+#2 Let’s get social Live Concert (Includes topics on social issues, drug and alcohol abuse alternatives, suicide awareness/prevention and bullying, Mental Health)

 Example topics for discussion include:

 School is cool

 Respect of one’s self and others

 Internet and cyber safety

 #3 Songwriting Workshop - Making Beautiful Music: 2 Hours Classroom Style

 In this presentation, Twin Flames will introduce their songwriting techniques and help participants understand the creation process of Songwriting, poetry, melody writing Also included is an Introduction Vocal Coaching, and harmonies.